elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 ##### Root User in docker containers
 By defualt, the root user does not have some capabilities, such as rebooting the host.
 These capabilities can be added with the --cap-add flag in docker run and dropped with --cap-drop flag.
 To add all priveleges use --privileged flag

+#### Security Contexts
+Let's you specify docker security concepts in the pod definition.
+Can set at either the pod level or the container level.
+Security Contexts at the container level will override security at the pod level.

+##### Capabilities
+Capabilities in the way docker containers use it can be added/removed at the container level only.
+With capabilities flag.

+#### Resource Requirements
+- By default kubernetes assumes that a container in a pod requires .5 cpu and 256 MiB of memory.
+This is called it's resource requests.
+A resource request is the minimum amount of a resource that is reserved for a container in a pod To change it, specifiy it under resources: requests in the container definition.
+- By default, kubernetes sets a limit of  vCPU per container and 512 MiB of memory per container.
+This is the maximum amount of the resources that a container in a pod is allowed to use.
+This can be changed in the pod definition file with the limits key under resources.
+If a container tries to use more CPU than it's limit, it will be throttled.
+However, if a container tries to use more Memory, it can go over.
+If it goes over consistently, it will be terminated.

 ### Commands - Basic
 ```bash
 kubectl get all